eugen0329/vim-esearch/README.md

 " to blank to always use the current working directory. let g:esearch.root_markers = ['.git', 'Makefile', 'node_modules']

-" Prevent esearch from mapping any default hotkeys. let g:esearch.default_mappings = 0
+" Prevent esearch from adding any default keymaps. let g:esearch.default_mappings = 0

 " Open the search window in a vertical split and reuse it for all searches.